Skip to content

 Price: It depends on where and how you will go on a hiking tour.
 Also, consider where you will stay in New Zealand, in the North or the South.
 Anyway, get prepared to spend at least $200.

-Going to New Zealand without getting lost in its national parks is just like going to Egypt without visiting the Pyramids.
+Going to New Zealand without getting lost in national parks is like going to Egypt without visiting the Pyramids.
 It’s impossible, right?

-If you don’t go on a hiking excursion in New Zealand, where could you go?
+Where could you go if you don’t go on a hiking excursion in New Zealand?

-New Zealand is the perfect hub for discovering the wonders of our mother earth because when we conquer a mountain, it is not just about unforgettable views from the hilltop; it’s about conquering ourselves.
-We need to remind ourselves how valuable nature is and how tiny we are, compared with this magnificent.
+New Zealand is the perfect hub for discovering the wonders of our mother Earth because conquering a mountain is not just about unforgettable views from the hilltop; it’s about conquering ourselves.
+We must remind ourselves how valuable nature is and how tiny we are compared to this magnificent.

 Why Should You Go Hiking in New Zealand?

-It’s so healthy to interact with all other wild creatures and explore the outside world.
-We know that visiting New Zealand on a budget is a problem, but it should not since you can discover trekking pathways around you for free.
+Interacting with other wild creatures and exploring the outside world is so healthy.
+We know that visiting New Zealand on a budget is a problem, but it should not be since you can discover trekking pathways around you for free.
 If you decide to stay on the North New Zealand island, you can go to Tongariro Alpine Crossing or Buck Taylor Track Loop.
-Otherwise, you can find vast parks to hit them up in the south, for instance, Abel Tasman National Park and Cape Reinga to Bluff.
+Otherwise, you can find vast parks to hit them up in the south, such as Abel Tasman National Park and Cape Reinga to Bluff.

 Things to Do: